Pearson-Higher-Ed/design/c/pagination/v1.0.0-beta.1/index.md

   - type: two column
     text: |
       Provide pagination control to browse from page to page.
 Let the user browse to the previous and next pages by providing links to such actions.
-Also, provide links to the absolute start and end of the dataset (first and last).

     contents:
       - type: narrow image